zhangxulu1996/OmniColor/README.md

 [![Python 3.10+](https://img.shields.io/badge/Python-3.10+-blue.svg)](https://www.python.org/)
 [![PyTorch 2.0+](https://img.shields.io/badge/PyTorch-2.0+-red.svg)](https://pytorch.org/)

-Official open-source implementation of **OmniColor**, a unified framework for multi-modal lineart colorization that supports arbitrary combinations of control signals, submitted to ECCV 2026 (Paper ID: 5503).

-OmniColor achieves superior controllability, visual quality, and temporal stability for lineart colorization tasks, and provides a robust practical solution for animation production, comic creation, game design and other professional content creation scenarios.

 ## 📝 Paper Abstract
 Lineart colorization is a critical stage in professional content creation, yet achieving precise and flexible results under diverse user constraints remains a significant challenge.
 To address this, we propose OmniColor, a unified framework for multi-modal lineart colorization that supports arbitrary combinations of control signals.
 Specifically, we systematically categorize guidance signals into two types: spatially-aligned conditions and semantic-reference conditions.
 For spatially-aligned inputs, we employ a dual-path encoding strategy paired with a Dense Feature Alignment loss to ensure rigorous boundary preservation and precise color restoration.
 For semantic-reference inputs, we utilize a VLM-only encoding scheme integrated with a Temporal Redundancy Elimination mechanism to filter repetitive information and enhance inference efficiency.
 To resolve potential input conflicts, we introduce an Adaptive Spatial-Semantic Gating module that dynamically balances multi-modal constraints.
 Experimental results demonstrate that OmniColor achieves superior controllability, visual quality, and temporal stability, providing a robust and practical solution for lineart colorization.